CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 - suspicious activity history
 - admin action history

-Linked Account Replacement Rule:
+Linked Account Overflow Rule:
-- when max_linked_accounts limit is reached:
+  * when max_linked_accounts limit is reached:
-   - system must automatically replace the oldest linked account
-   - oldest determined by linked_at timestamp
+    * system must deny new linking in Phase 1
+    * no existing linked account should be auto-replaced
-- replacement must:
+  * denial must:
-   - update link status of old account
-   - create new link for incoming account
-   - log event in token_account_change_logs
-- user must be informed of replacement action
+    * create a traceable log entry
+    * preserve current linked-account assignments
+    * present a clear support-friendly message

 ### C.6.2 User Self-History
 User should be able to inspect: